Bayside Financial Group

 Wealth Advisor

 Doug Grover, CFP®, has built a successful career helping his clients prepare and enjoy their retirements.
 He specializes in showing his clients how to avoid outliving their money.
-His clients are conservative by nature and prudent with money and are interested i
+His clients are conservative by nature and prudent with money and are in

 Office Manager

 Over the last 20 years, Wendy has worked as a sales & marketing professional in the automotive aftermarket and sports industry, and also helped run a small nonprofit organization.
-Her experience includes new business development overseeing multi-million dollar budgets; managing a
+Her experience includes new business development overseeing multi-million dollar budgets; managi

 Bayside Financial Group manages assets for individuals and families, providing investment management, and financial planning services.